achuth10/pagent/README.md

 > Beyond just context extraction, this library enables backends to analyze page context and send intelligent instructions back to the frontend for automatic execution, creating truly interactive AI-powered web experiences.

-This is a purely vibe code project, I will get around to cleaning and reviewing this at some point.
+This is a purely vibe coded project, I will get around to cleaning and reviewing this at some point.

 ## 🚀 Key Features